TeachmanLab/MT-Data-ManagingAnxietyStudy/README.md

 cleaning scripts used in the main outcomes paper ([Ji et al., 2021][ji-et-al-2021]).
 However, the final cleaning script was lost, and the exact version of the raw dataset that was cleaned for that paper also seems lost.
-The scripts have [issues][ma-repo-issues], which will not be fixed now but that are left open for reference.
+The scripts have [issues][ma-repo-issues], which will not be fixed now but are left open for reference.

 - `R34_cleaning_script.R` (author: likely [Claudia Calicho-Mamani][claudia], but uploaded
 by [Sonia Baee][sonia])